-Pink Tourmaline the Mineral
+Pink Tourmaline science

 Tourmaline is a complex silicate that contains boron.
 It displays a greater range of colors than any other gemstone.
 In fact, it comes in every color of the spectrum.
 Each different colored stone has a different name.
 Pink tourmaline is also known as “rubellite,” which is the Latin word for red.
 At one point in time, there was a different name for each color of tourmaline, but now they are all generally referred to as tourmaline, only with the color’s name added as a prefix.
 Pink tourmaline is the rarest member of the tourmaline family.
 It is more rare than ruby in fact!
 The red color occurs because of impurities in the center of the stone.
 Much tourmaline occurs as beautifully formed, elongated crystals with a distinctive rounded triangular shape in the cross section.
 Tourmaline varies in hardness.
 Some stones rank slightly below some of the quartz gems, and others are about equal to emeralds.
 Like amethyst and emerald, a tourmaline will last for thousands of years.